A controller that you use to manage the results of a Core Data fetch request and display data to the user.

 UITable expects its data source to provide cells as an array of sections made up of rows.
 You configure a fetch results controller using a fetch request that specifies the entity, an array containing at least one sort ordering, and optionally a filter predicate.
 The fetched results controller efficiently analyzes the result of the fetch request and computes all the information about sections in the result set.
 It also computes all the information for the index based on the result set.

-In addition, fetched results controllers provide the following features:
+In addition, fetched results controllers:

 Optionally monitor changes to objects in the associated managed object context, and report changes in the results set to its delegate (see The Controller’s Delegate).